quixio/quix-docs/docs/platform/what-is-quix.md

 2. Self-Hosted Kafka - This is where you already have existing Kafka infrastructure that you use, and you want to enable Quix to provide the event stream processing platform on top of it.
 You can configure Quix to work with your existing Kafka infrastructure using this option.
 3. Confluent Cloud - if you use Confluent Cloud for your Kafka infrastructure, then you can configure Quix to connect to your existing Confluent Cloud account.

-This enables you host according to requirements.
+This enables you to select a Kafka hosting option according to requirements.
 For example, your production environment may be hosted on your own Kafka infrastructure, while your develop environment is hosted by Quix.

 !!! tip

-    To get your even streaming application to the testing stage as quickly as possible, the Quix-hosted Kafka option is recommended, as it requires zero configuration to get Kafka running.
+    To get your event streaming application to the testing stage as quickly as possible, the Quix-hosted Kafka option is recommended, as it requires zero configuration to get Kafka running.
 You can focus on your application code, without needing to do the up front work of creating a powerful scalable Kafka cluster, as that work has already been done for you by Quix.

 ### Docker integration